-The attorneys of Safari Club International's Litigation Department work to promote and preserve hunting and sustainable use conservation in courts throughout the country.
+The attorneys of Safari Club International's Legal Advocacy and International Affairs Department work to promote and preserve hunting as well as sustainable use conservation in courts throughout the country.
 SCI is unique among hunting organizations for having an in-house team of lawyers dedicated to hunting and wildlife conservation-based litigation.

-SCI has litigated over 50 cases throughout the United States involving numerous domestic and international hunting-related issues.
-SCI’s lawyers have filed briefs in the U.S. Supreme Court five times, involving:
+SCI has litigated more than 50 cases throughout the United States involving numerous domestic and international hunting-related issues.
+SCI’s lawyers have filed briefs in the U.S. Supreme Court six times, involving:

 - The possible criminalization of hunting videos,

 - Opposition to roadless requirements due to their detrimental impact on wildlife,

 - Authority to hunt exotic species on private ranches in the U.S.,

 - States’ authority to regulate navigable waters within National Preserves, and

 - States’ authority over wildlife in relation to Indian treaty rights.